 This is a telephone information and support service to help parents and carers with stressful parenting issues and concerns.
-Phone Parent Line on 1300 808 178, 7 days a week, 24 hours.
+Phone Parent Line on 1300 808 178, 7 days, 24 hours.

 - Home-based care – this is when a friend, relative, babysitter or nanny cares for your child in your own home.

 - Centre-based care – this includes long day care, occasional care, preschools and kindergartens.

 - Family day care – this is when an approved educator cares for your child in the educator’s home.